intermine/im-docs/docs/database/data-sources/library/ensembl.rst

 Update <MINE_NAME>.properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The perl script used to create the XML file uses these entries to ascertain the location of the databases.
+Add the location of the downloaded Ensembl MySQL databases to your mine properties file, for example:

 .. code-block:: properties